google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/how_type_influences_readability/content.md

 </figure>

-The word superiority effect also describes why it is easier to read a string of words that are meaningfully related in a sentence rather than reading a string of words that are not in a grammatical structure.
-Syntax, the way the words are arranged in phrases to create sentences, has a strong impact on readability.
+The word superiority effect also describes why it's easier to read a string of words that are meaningfully related in a sentence rather than reading a string of words that are not in a grammatical structure.
+Syntax, which is the way the words are arranged in phrases to create sentences, has a strong impact on readability.

 <figure>